-Hope is available ( Updated 11-20-2017 )
+Hope is available ( Updated 07-13-2020 )

 Hope was dumped in an overnight shelter space.
 We've included her intake photo which we still find difficult to look at.
 Clearly, whoever had her treated her terribly.

 Housebroken, bomb-proof in the house, fantastic with other dogs, affectionate with people, PERFECT on a leash, loves to be brushed.
 This is one gal who has blossomed with proper care, daily walks and a nice soft bed for relaxing.
-Recently we've also discovered that she is a bit of a ball freak, she loves to chase a tennis ball and willingly brings it right back so that you can throw it again.

-The minimum adoption donation for adults is $300 and the adoption donation for puppies is $400 - $500.
+The minimum adoption donation for adults is $375 and the adoption donation for puppies is $500.
 This amount only partially covers the cost of veterinary care, boarding fees, and other miscellaneous expenses involved in the temporary care and adoption of our dogs and is tax deductible.
 The adoption donation provides that all dogs will be spayed or neutered, receive current vaccinations, and are microchipped.
 If not, arrangements will be made on an individual basis ( i.e., puppies who will need to be altered by 6 mos old).
 Special consideration may be given to those willing to adopt older dogs or dogs with physical problems.